DKISTDC/dkist/docs/index.rst

         :material-outlined:`accessibility_new;8em;sd-text-secondary`

-        This tutorial walks you through how to search for, download and load DKIST Level one data.
+        This tutorial walks you through how to search for, download and load DKIST Level 1 data.

     .. grid-item-card:: Examples
         :link: dkist:examples:index